 Apply some molybdenum grease to the outside section of the barrel which fits inside the block.
 Again this will help to prevent moisture ingress and limit corrosion.
-Insert the barrel into the block with the transfer port facing the valve and the barrel alignment hole facing the hole in the top of the block where the scope mount hole is located.
-Some barrels may have the calibre stamped on the top which can help with orientation of the barrel.
-But to be certain, the transfer port is drilled all the way through to the center of the barrel whereas the barrel locating hole does not go through to the center of the barrel.
+Insert the barrel into the block with the transfer port facing the valve and the barrel alignment hole facing the hole at the top of the block where the scope mount hole is located.
+Some barrels may have the calibre stamped on the top which can help with the orientation of the barrel.
+But to be certain, the transfer port is drilled all the way through to the centre of the barrel whereas the barrel locating hole does not go through to the centre of the barrel.
 It really isn’t wise to get this the wrong way around!

 Insert the barrel locating screw into the top of the block and screw it in lightly.
 Back it off a turn once you feel it touch the barrel.
 You should be able to move the barrel back and forth a small amount so that you can correctly set its position to allow the magazine to fit just right.
-The purpose of the barrel locating screw is to prevent the barrel rotating out of alignment during the barrel adjustment procedure.
+The purpose of the barrel locating screw is to prevent the barrel from rotating out of alignment during the barrel adjustment procedure.

 To set the barrel position, start with the barrel flush with the magazine slot or just recessed into the block.
 Pull the bolt back and lock it in position.
 Now fit the magazine with a sheet of paper or post-it note between the magazine and the block.
 Push the barrel back towards the magazine until it meets the magazine.
 There’s no need to force it.
 It just needs to touch the magazine.
 Now tighten the barrel clamp bolt to hold the barrel securely in place.
-Finally tighten the barrel locating screw.
+Finally, tighten the barrel locating screw.
 Just a little nip, not too much as it’s the barrel clamp wedges and bolt that holds the barrel in place.
 You want to nip the locating screw so that it doesn’t come out with the scope mount screw the next time you remove the scope mount.